MultiSafepay/docs/content/payments/methods/pay-later/klarna/user-guide/handling-disputes.md

 3. Open the Google Authenticator app and scan the QR code.
 4. Enter the one-time authorization code from the app, and click **Set up authentication**.

-## Getting started with the disputes app
+## Getting started with the Disputes app

+To sign up to use the Disputes app, follow these steps:

+1. Sign in to the [Klarna Merchant Portal](https://eu.portal.klarna.com/).
-To open the Disputes app, in the lefthand side menu, click **Disputes**.
+2. In the side menu, click **Disputes**.
+3. Select an email address and preferred language for receiving dispute-related emails, e.g. reminders.
+4. Agree to the terms and conditions.
+5. Click **Sign up**.

+Klarna will send you an email when the first dispute appears in the app.

+### Using the Disputes app

 The side menu contains three pre-set filters to view: